pretix/pretix-docs/docs/topics/plugins/index.md

 If you are using pretix Enterprise, refer to the guide on [installing pretix Enterprise plugins](../../self-hosting/installation/enterprise.md).

 This article explains how to manage pretix plugins that are already available.
-If you want to create a plugin yourself, refer to the developer documentation.
+If you want to create a plugin yourself, refer to the [developer documentation](https://docs.pretix.eu/dev/).
-TK nach dem Mergen auf Developer Docs verlinken

 If you want to learn how to activate payment providers for your events, refer to the guide on [payment providers](../payment/index.md).